Council Tax Reductions

 - What happens if I go away?

-- For further background and details on the Scheme please visit our Scheme for Council Tax Support page.
+For further information about the Scheme please visit our Scheme for Council Tax Support page.

 Council Tax Reduction can help you pay your Council Tax.